INCIDENCE AND EPIDEMIOLOGY

 The blood supply to the intestines is depicted in Fig. 322-1.
 To prevent ischemic injury, extensive collateralization occurs between major mesenteric trunks and branches of the mesenteric arcades.
 Collateral vessels within the small bowel are numerous and meet within the duodenum and the bed of the pancreas.
 Collateral vessels within the colon meet at the splenic flexure and descending/sigmoid colon.
 These areas, which are inherently at risk for decreased blood flow, are known as Griffiths’ point and Sudeck’s point, respectively, and are the most common locations for colonic ischemia (Fig. 322-1, shaded areas).
 The splanchnic circulation can receive up to 30% of the cardiac output.
 Protective responses to prevent intestinal ischemia include abundant collateralization, autoregulation of blood flow, and the ability to increase oxygen extraction from the blood.

 Blood supply to the intestines includes the celiac artery, superior mesenteric artery (SMA), inferior mesenteric artery (IMA), and branches of the internal iliac artery (IIA).
 Griffiths’ and Sudeck’s points, indicated by shaded areas, are watershed areas within the colonic blood supply and common locations for ischemia.

 Occlusive ischemia is a result of disruption of blood flow by an embolus or progressive thrombosis in a major artery supplying the intestine.
-In >75% of cases, emboli originate from the heart and preferentially lodge in the superior mesenteric ...
+In >75% of cases, emboli originate from the heart and preferentially lodge in ...